leidaozi/iwctlUsingRofi/README.md

 # IwctlWithSystemd
 Use systemd-networkd with iwd for a lightweight, minimal networking solution without bloated network managers.
-Perfect for Hyprland, Sway, or any Wayland setup.

 1) Install the iwd package, open your terminal and run:
 ```